switchboxeric/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python – Hangman

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game in Python.
+Practice string manipulation, loops, conditionals, and random selection while creating an interactive console game.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Task 1: Hangman Game Core

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Create a Hangman game where the player tries to guess a hidden word by suggesting letters, one at a time.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the user
+- Display current progress (e.g., _ _ _ format for unrevealed letters)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Show win/lose messages

+### 🛠️ Task 2: Game Enhancements (Optional)

+#### Description
+Add extra features to make your game more fun and user-friendly.

+#### Requirements
+Enhancements could include:

+- Allow the player to play multiple rounds
+- Add a hint system
+- Keep score across rounds
+- Use color or ASCII art for game messages